| 3 min read

 Yesterday evening I wanted to take my parents to one of my favourite restaurants in the Marolles, but since literally everything was closed (No-one is hungry on Monday evening?!), we walked on until we came across Le Perroquet, which kitchen was open, yay!

 The menu was simple, but original.
 They only serve pita, but they have an interesting variety of meat and toppings.
 Also vegetarians will be satisfied.
 Along with the pita -served in a little basket- come four different extra sauces to top your pita with: curry, garlic, provençal and cocktail.
-The portions are not that big, which leaves room for desert.
+The portions are not that big, which leaves room for dessert.

 The food was really good, but the service was slow and a bit unprofessional. ("Here's your uncorked bottle of wine and your glasses.
 Now take care of it yourself.")
 But that was not the real shocker.
 Out of the limited selection of (expensive) beers, we ordered Kwak.
 A little later, our beer came... served in an Orval glass!
 I know, some of you might wonder what the big deal is, but to us Belgians, this kind of mistake is a real sacrilege.
 Maybe even more so because it concerns Kwak, which usually comes in a very special Kwak vessel held by a wooden clamp.
 Seriously, the taste of a beer varies depending on the glass it's served in.